Ren-0804/trae_projects/DEPLOYMENT.md

 - `REDIS_URL`: Redis connection string
 - `SECRET_KEY`: JWT secret key (change in production!)
 - `CORS_ORIGINS`: Allowed frontend origins
+ - `DEFAULT_ADMIN_PASSWORD`: If set, admin password will be reset at startup

 ### Database Configuration
 The PostgreSQL database is automatically initialized with: